Andersonnn7788/bimsigner/README.md

 **Full Communication Cycle (SIGNING → TRANSLATING → SPEAKING → LISTENING → AVATAR → SIGNING):**
 1. Webcam frames are streamed via WebSocket to the FastAPI backend
 2. MediaPipe extracts 1662 holistic landmarks per frame (pose + face + hands)
-3. 30-frame sequences are fed into the LSTM model; temporal smoothing requires 5 consecutive identical predictions before confirming a sign
+3. 30-frame sequences are fed into the LSTM model; majority-vote temporal smoothing with per-class confidence thresholds and confusion-pair disambiguation confirms each sign
 4. Confirmed gloss tokens are sent to Gemini, which reconstructs a grammatically correct Malay sentence
 5. ElevenLabs TTS plays the sentence aloud for the officer
 6. Officer speaks their response; speech is transcribed in real time